Sweden Passes 'Good Behaviour' Law Allowing Deportation of Misbehaving Ghanaians, Other Immigrants

-- Sweden passed a retroactive law to revoke immigration permits based on bad behaviour
+- Sweden has passed a retroactive law to revoke immigration permits based on bad behaviour

 - The legislation targeted actions like undeclared work and links to extremist groups

-- Human rights groups criticised the new policy for undermining the rule of law
+- Human rights groups have criticised Sweden's new policy for undermining the rule of law

-The parliament of Sweden passed a law on Monday allowing national authorities to revoke the residency permits of immigrants based on bad behaviour.
+The Swedish parliament passed a law on Monday allowing national authorities to revoke the residency permits of immigrants based on bad behaviour.

 Source: UGC